 Ann Hope Grant1,2

-Ann Hope Grant is the daughter of Sir Ludovick Grant of Grant, 7th Bt.1 She married Very Rev. Robert Darley Waddilove, son of Abel Darley, on 3 April 1781 at St. Marylebone Parish Church, St. Marylebone, London, England.2
+Ann Hope Grant was the daughter of Sir Ludovick Grant of Grant, 7th Bt. and Lady Margaret Ogilvy.1,3 She married Very Rev. Robert Darley Waddilove, son of Abel Darley, on 3 April 1781 at St. Marylebone Parish Church, St. Marylebone, London, EnglandG.2 She died in 1797.3

 From 3 April 1781, her married name became Waddilove.1